mihaiolteanu/vuiet/README.md

     The user loved tracks list is the one associated with the username given in the setup of the lastfm.el package.

+**vuiet-play-artist-loved-tracks** *artist random*

+    Play all the ARTIST tracks found in the user loved tracks.
+    Similar to `vuiet-play-loved-tracks', but play only the tracks from the given ARTIST.

 **vuiet-play-recent-track**

     Play one of the recent listened tracks.